TerryJCZhang/BeyondMemorization/README.md

 Where to look

-- `ValidationExp1-CLOZEusingAbstracts/generate_and_evaluate_cloze_abstracts.py` — main script.
+- `ValidationExp1-CLOZEusingAbstracts/generate_and_evaluate_cloze_abstracts.py` — build cloze items from abstracts and run evaluations across models.
+- `ValidationExp1-CLOZEusingAbstracts/CLOZEonRealMathPapers/realmath_abstracts_with_cloze.json` — example input dataset used in validation runs.
-- `ValidationExp1-CLOZEusingAbstracts/CLOZEonRealMathPapers/` — sample data and result files.
+- Notebooks in the folder — exploratory analysis and visualization of results.

 Example